sostheim/lbex/README.md

   --cluster-zone us-central1-a \
   --cluster-network mynetwork
 ```
 This will create an autoscaling managed instance group in `us-central1`, that will scale to max `10`, minimum `2` instances, auto-heal based on lbex health check at default port `7331`; with CIDR `10.150.0.0/28`, monitoring the API server of GKE cluster `mycluster` for services to proivde external load balancing for.

+## Motivation
+A very specific use case arises for Google Container Engine (GKE) base Kubernetes services that require an external load balancer, but not a public IP address.
+That is, services that need to be exposed to RFC1918 address spaces, but that address space is neither part of the Cluster's IP address space, or the [GCP Subnet Network](https://cloud.google.com/compute/docs/networking#subnet_network) Auto [IP Ranges](https://cloud.google.com/compute/docs/networking#ip_ranges).
+This is particularly challenging when connecting to GCP via [Google Cloud VPN](https://cloud.google.com/compute/docs/vpn/overview), where the on premise peer network side of the VPN is also an RFC1918 10/8 network space.
+This configuration, in and of itself, presents certain challenges described here: [GCI IP Tables Configuration](https://github.com/samsung-cnct/gci-iptables-conf-agent).
+Once the two networks are interconnected, there is still the issue of communicating with the GCP region's private IP subnet range, and further being able to reach exposed Kubernetes services in the Kubernetes Cluster CIDR range.

+There were several attempts at solving this problem with a combination of various [Google Cloud Load Balancing](https://cloud.google.com/load-balancing/) components, including using the [GCP Internal Load Balancer](https://cloud.google.com/compute/docs/load-balancing/internal/) and following the model provided by the [Internal Load Balancing using HAProxy on Google Compute Engine](https://cloud.google.com/solutions/internal-load-balancing-haproxy) example.

+In the end, the best solution we were able to arrive at was 1) not dynamic and 2) exposed a high order ephemeral port.
+1. This meant that, since the GCP Internal LB solution had to have stable endpoints, there was an external requirement to ensure that service specifications confirmed to certain constraints.
+Conversely, anytime a service configuration change was made, or a new service introduce in to the environment, a corresponding LB had to created and/or updated.
+2. This was first and foremost unsightly and awkward to manage.
+Over time it was the leaky abstraction that was the most bothersome and provided extra motivation to move forward with a better solution.

+Finally, there are challenges to automating all these things as well.
+None of them are insurmountable by any means, but when justifying the engineering effort to automate operations you prefer it to be for the right solution.